-- a. a minimum of ★66 must be in courses offered by the Faculty of Arts; - b. ★60 must be in courses taken at the University of Alberta; - c. a minimum of ★30 must be taken while registered as a student in the Faculty of Arts; and - d. a minimum of ★6 must be Faculty of Science courses.
+- a. a minimum of ★66 offered by the Faculty of Arts; - b. ★60 must be successfully completed at the University of Alberta; - a minimum of ★30 must be taken while registered in the Faculty of - a minimum of ★6 selected from courses offered by the Faculty of Science or used by the Faculty of Science as Science courses (see §174 for appropriate subjects).
 Note: Not all courses which apply to the Natural Sciences, Formal Studies, and the Social Context of Science and Technology core requirement also apply to the residence requirement for a minimum of ★6 in Faculty of Science courses.

-Course Load Requirements: Students will normally complete $\bigstar 30$ in each Fall/Winter period and will normally complete the program in four academic calendar years.
+Course Load Requirements: Students will normally complete ★30 in each Fall/Winter period and complete the program in four academic calendar years.